 \section{Introduction}

-This current paper was originally inspired, in part, by some specific questions raised about what is similar and what is dissimilar to monomial ideals obtained from a given antichain of monomials, and monomial ideals obtained from their inverse systems~\cite{Dall}.
+This paper was originally inspired, in part, by some specific questions raised about what is similar and what is dissimilar between monomial ideals obtained from a given antichain of monomials and monomial ideals obtained from their inverse systems~\cite{Dall}.
 Most of these questions had known answers, but they still spun some novel observations and further thoughts worth noticing and jotting down.
 This paper contains these very observations.

-By viewing a given antichain of monomials as the elements of the socle of a monomial ideal that are not contained in the ideal itself, one can obtain a variety of combinatorial duality properties purely from a lattice and poset point of view as was done in~\cite{A-Epstein}.
-In general, the socle of a commutative ring has been used in a variety of algebraic ways in the studies of local rings, Cohen-Macaulay rings and Gorenstein rings to name a few ways~\cite{Bruns-Herzog,Eisenbud,MonAlg}.
-This current paper is a further study of the socle of an ideal both from a combinatorial and algebraic point of view, and it can be viewed as a continuation or as an extended addendum to~\cite{A-Epstein}.
+By viewing a given antichain of monomials as generators of the socle of a monomial ideal that are not contained in the ideal itself, one can obtain a variety of combinatorial duality properties purely from a lattice and poset point of view.
+This was done in~\cite{A-Epstein}.
+The socle of a commutative ring has been used in a variety of algebraic ways in the studies of local rings, Cohen-Macaulay rings, and Gorenstein rings, to name a few~\cite{Bruns-Herzog,Eisenbud,MonAlg}.
+This paper is a further study of the socle of an ideal, both from combinatorial and algebraic points of view.
+It can be viewed as a continuation or as an extended addendum to~\cite{A-Epstein}.
 As such, the sections of this paper are largely independent, but they all share the common theme of the socle of an ideal, particularly that of a monomial ideal.
 Hence, the focus of the paper is to demonstrate the interplay between the discrete and combinatorial setting (monomial ideals) and the algebraic setting (inverse systems and general artinian ideals).